List of Naruto characters: Hiruzen Sarutobi

-Hiruzen Sarutobi (猿飛 ヒルゼン, Sarutobi Hiruzen), the Third Hokage (三代目火影, Sandaime Hokage), has been the longest-ruling Hokage, being forced to return to duty after the Fourth Hokage, Minato Namikaze's death.
+Hiruzen Sarutobi (猿飛 ヒルゼン, Sarutobi Hiruzen), the Third Hokage (三代目火影, Sandaime Hokage), has been the longest-ruling Hokage, being forced to return to duty after the death of the Fourth Hokage, Minato Namikaze.
 He is a peace-loving leader, preferring nonviolent discussions to his advisers' more militaristic suggestions.
-Throughout the series, he acts as a source of wisdom to younger generations; and from the start, is one of the few characters to treat Naruto Uzumaki as a person rather than the host of Kurama.
+Throughout the series, he acts as a source of wisdom to younger generations; and from the start, is one of the few characters to treat Naruto Uzumaki as a person rather than a mere host of Kurama.
 He was admired as the God of Shinobi in his prime, and also known as "The Professor" (プロフェッサー, Purofessā), as he purportedly knew every jutsu in Konohagakure.
 He is able to use the Summoning Jutsu, which allows him to summon the Monkey King: Enma (猿猴王・猿魔, Enkōō: Enma), who takes the form of a long rod when not summoned.
-He is also the teacher of Jiraiya, Orochimaru, and Tsunade.
+He is also the teacher of the Three Legendary Sannin Jiraiya, Orochimaru, and Tsunade.
 Orochimaru is his favorite student, and Sarutobi could never bring himself to recognize Orochimaru's evil qualities.
 When Orochimaru invades Konoha years later, Sarutobi fights him to repent for never prosecuting Orochimaru as he should have.
 While he is unable to seal Orochimaru with the forbidden Death Seal, Hiruzen still manages to rob Orochimaru of his ability to use Jutsu by sealing his arms, thus bringing an end to the invasion and allowing him to die happily.
 During the Fourth Great Ninja War, Orochimaru releases Hiruzen's soul from the Death Seal and reanimates him so Sasuke can confirm the events behind the Uchiha Clan Massacre.
 He later participates in the battle against Obito and Madara alongside the other resurrected Hokage, before being put to rest following Kaguya's defeat.
 In the Japanese anime, he is voiced by Hidekatsu Shibata, and his English voice actor is Steve Kramer.